proposal-page/api-docs/docs/README.md

-> 🚧 This is a work in progress and contributions are welcome.
+> 🚧 This documentation is not complete yet and contributions are very welcome.
+Take a look at [contributing section](https://github.com/proposal-page/api-docs#contributing) to know how.

 # Introduction

-Proposal Page is a modern way to send your business proposals.
+Proposal Page is the most modern way to manage your business proposals.

 It’s time to take a step forward.
 Forget old PDF format, let your customers have an online web [Proposal Page][@proposal-page] experience.

 ## Why Proposal Page was built
-The guys behind [Proposal Page][@proposal-page] were looking for a a modern way to send business proposals and found some solutions that didn't really satisfy their needs.
+The guys behind [Proposal Page][@proposal-page] were looking for a a modern way to manage business proposals and found some solutions that didn't really satisfy their needs.
 The service should be easy to use and fast.

 ### Edit